Plastic Surgery Center of the South

 Monday-Friday: 9 a.m.–5 p.m.

-Your physical appearance is one measure of your health and vitality, and a flatter tummy is one of those desired attributes.
+Looking your best means reflecting health and vitality, and a flatter tummy is one of the top indicators of these qualities.
 Events such as pregnancy or significant weight changes can cause the skin and sometimes the underlying muscles to stretch, preventing them from returning to their original shape.
-If you are tired of trying to flatten the tummy bulge and tighten excess sagging skin that will not respond to diet and exercise, the board-certified plastic surgeons at Plastic Surgery Center of the South can help by performing tummy tuck surgery at their metro Atlanta practice in Marietta, GA.
+If you are tired of trying to flatten the tummy bulge and tighten excess sagging skin that will not respond to diet and exercise, the board-certified plastic surgeons at Plastic Surgery Center of the South can help you look your best by performing tummy tuck surgery at their metro Atlanta practice in Marietta, GA.

 People come to Plastic Surgery Center of the South for tummy tuck surgery from Woodstock, Canton, and Acworth, GA, because our experienced, highly trained plastic surgeons achieve beautiful results.
 Request a consultation online to meet personally with one of our surgeons, or call us at

 Who Is a Good Candidate for a Tummy Tuck?

 The best tummy tuck candidates usually agree with at least one of the following statements: